Last week saw a number if the major Spanish Banks report their first quarters figures.

 In general the numbers reported by the Spanish Banks showed a steady improvement both from the last quarter and on a year on year basis.

-Profits started to show some recovery and bad debts look to have reached their peak with most Banks showing a small decline in the percentage of bad debts coming onto the books.
+Profits started to show some recovery and bad debts for mortgages look to have reached their peak with most Banks showing a small decline in the percentage of bad debts coming onto the books.

 Last year Bank profits were hit by new provisioning rules which were implemented both on demand from the EU and the Bank of Spain.
 The Spanish Banks now looking good shape to pass the next stress test due soon even for the likes of the government owned Bankia group.